 UDEV rule may be

-used to give a fixed device name (/dev/pico
+used to give a fixed device name (/dev/pico) to the Pico.

-The simplest way to use the GUI builds is with a Pico or Pico W mounted on a VGA Demonstration Board.
+The simplest way to use this build is with a Pico or Pico W mounted on a VGA Demonstration Board.

 Normally when you start BBCSDL on Microsoft Windows, Apple IOS or Linux, you are not interacting directly with the BASIC interpreter, but instead you are using an Integrated Development Environment (IDE) to edit and run your programs.
 This IDE is itself written in BBC BASIC and runs automatically when you start BBCSDL.